Waterford in Loudoun County, Virginia — The American South (Mid-Atlantic)

 Erected 2020 by Department of Historic Resources.
 (Marker Number T-62.)

 Location.
 39° 11.427′ N, 77° 36.831′ W. Marker is in Waterford, Virginia, in Loudoun County.
-Marker is at the intersection of Main Street (Virginia Route 662/698) and Bond Street, on the left when traveling west on Main Street.
+It is at the intersection of Main Street (Virginia Route 662/698) and Bond Street, on the left when traveling west on Main Street.
 Touch for map.
 Marker is at or near this postal address: 40105 Main St, Waterford VA 20197, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), January 21, 2023
+Photographed by Devry Becker Jones (CC0), January 21, 2023

-Photographed By Devry Becker Jones (CC0), January 21, 2023
+Photographed by Devry Becker Jones (CC0), January 21, 2023

 Credits.
 This page was last revised on January 21, 2023.
 It was originally submitted on January 21, 2023, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 77 times since then and 17 times this year.
+This page has been viewed 305 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on January 21, 2023, by Devry Becker Jones of Washington, District of Columbia.